encode/django-rest-framework/docs/tutorial/quickstart.md

     python manage.py migrate

-We'll also create an initial user named `admin` with a password of `password`.
+We'll also create an initial user named `admin` with a password of `password123`.
 We'll authenticate as that user later in our example.

     python manage.py createsuperuser